bmwcarit/joynr/wiki/java.md

     // once the value is available, resolve the Promise
     // may be run from background thread, if required deferred.resolve(value);
+    // if an error occurs, the Deferred can be rejected with a ProviderRuntimeException deferred.reject(new ProviderRuntimeException(<errorMessage>));
     ...
     // from current thread
     return new Promise<Deferred<<AttributeType>>>(deferred);